4. Configuration & Monitoring

 The VM-3P75CT supports Instant Readout of key data (total power and power per phase) at a glance directly from the Device list (1) in VictronConnect.
 This works via a local network connection and VictronConnect-Remote (VC-R).

-The data display in VictronConnect is divided into a Status page (2) for status messages of the individual phases and an Energy page (3) with the overview of the fed-in and purchased energy per phase.
+The data display in VictronConnect is divided into a Status page (2), showing status messages for each phase, frequency, protective earth voltage, and neutral current, and an Energy page (3), providing an overview of the energy fed into and purchased for each phase.

 Tapping on the cog wheel in the top right corner of the Status- or Energy page will take you to the Settings page, from where the network settings and the configuration of the meter are made.